-\blue{However, the conclusion for dataset B is somewhat different.
-These results can be found in Table \ref{comboMCTSComparisonB}.
-Despite the fact that there are only several hundreds of items, the execution time needed by combo to produce the optimal answer increases rapidly.
-For example, it took combo more than 2500 seconds to solve exp-700-10000000000 from dataset B, while it took less than 0.1 second to solve strCorrSpan-2000-17052969836 from dataset A (note that the amount of items $n$ and the knapsack capacity $c$ of both problem instances have a comparable order of magnitude).
-This indicates that the problem instances that we invented for dataset B are much harder than those studied in \cite{Pisinger:2005}, which we used to create dataset A. For the problem instances of dataset B, MCTS is still able to produce objective function values that are very close to the optimal ones, while only using at most 100 seconds to do so.
+However, the conclusion for dataset B is somewhat different.
+These results can be found in Table \ref{ComboMCTSComparisonB}.
+Despite the fact that there are only several hundreds of items, the execution time needed by Combo to produce the optimal answer increases rapidly.
+For example, it took Combo more than 2,500 seconds to solve exp-700-10,000,000,000 from dataset B, while it took less than 0.1 second to solve strCorrSpan-2,000-17,052,969,836 from dataset A (note that the number of items $n$ and the knapsack capacity $c$ of both problem instances have a comparable order of magnitude).
+For the problem instances of dataset B, MCTS is still able to produce objective function values that are very close to the optimal ones, while only using at most 100 seconds to do so.
 Hence, for these instances it might be advisable to use a heuristic like MCTS that sacrifices the optimality guarantee for a decrease in execution time.
-On average, MCTS used 67.6 seconds of execution time, while combo used 866.9 seconds on average.
-The cost of this decrease in execution time is not so big: the average relative deviation from the optimal answer is equal to $4.7*10^{-4}$ \%.}
+On average, MCTS used 67.6 seconds of execution time, while Combo used 866.9 seconds on average.
+The cost of this decrease in execution time is not so big: the average optimality gap attained by MCTS is equal to $4.7 \times 10^{-4}$ \%.